How counselling can help

 A really important part of the process is that you are able to connect with your counsellor and build up a trusting, honest and professional relationship.
 Sometimes it can take a while for this to happen; other times the connection is instant.
 If you do not “click” with the first counsellor you are working with - either after the first session or several sessions down the line – we actively encourage you to meet with another of our Counselling Connection colleagues with whom you may develop an honest and trusting relationship.

-Your first session – which is free of charge – gives you the opportunity of establishing whether you would like to work with the counsellor you have chosen or who has been assigned to you.
+Your first session – which is half the normal session price – gives you the opportunity of establishing whether you would like to work with the counsellor you have chosen or who has been assigned to you.
 It also enables us to jointly see how we might best work together.

 Our counsellors will not direct you towards any particular action or advise you, confident in their belief in your ability to know what’s best for you: what’s helpful to you and what hurts.
 Our counsellors may help you consider what options are available to you, should you wish to make changes in your life, and they will also support you whilst you make possibly painful, difficult choices.